 The DFFE seeks to prevent overexploitation by means of assigning total allowable catch and total allowable effort per species, which are adjusted regularly depending on the estimated state of the resource.
 The department has also sought to promote transformation in the sector through inclusion of small-scale fishing communities.
-The Marine Living Resources Amendment Act, 2014 (Act 5 of 2014), grants small-scale fishing communities better access to fishing rights and resources.
+The Marine Living Resources Amendment Act, 2014 (Act 5 of 2014), grants small-scale fishing communities' better access to fishing rights and resources.

 The small-scale fishing sector is designed to address food security needs within the local community and allow fishers to derive maximum benefit through value-adding of products and accessing markets.
 The effective management of the existing harbours and proclamation of additional new harbours support resource management.

 Although wild catch fisheries appear unlikely to expand beyond their present levels, aquaculture is becoming more important as a substitute for wild capture fisheries.
 Securing sustainable markets for aquaculture products remains of crucial importance at this time when Asian markets have been disrupted by the COVID-19 pandemic and South African producers face competition from cheap imports.
-Securing the safety of domestic fish stocks is a central requirement for a sustainable fishing industry.
-High quality scientific information to inform management decisions is the cornerstone of sound fisheries management.